November 12th 4th century

 Denounced by Alydanus, she reveals her identity to her father during her trial before being beheaded for refusing to abjure her faith.

-Her relics were later transferred to Blesle (today Blesle Place of the saint's relic translation. in the diocese of Saint-Flour).
+Her relics were later transferred to Blesle (today in the diocese of Saint-Flour).
 Her feast was celebrated there on November 5, and that of the invention of her relics on the 19th of the same month.
 In the diocese of Pamiers, her feast was formerly celebrated on November 10; today it is observed on the 12th of that month.

 Cephalophory and burial